 - Safety and Health Surveys or some reporting mechanism to document workplace inspections, identification, and correction of unsafe or unhealthy workplace conditions.

 - Safety and Health Committees should be open to all employees.
-See OSHA’s 3-part series on creating and maintaining an effective Health and Safety Committee: 1, 2, 3.
+See OSHA’s 3-part series on creating and maintaining an effective Health and Safety Committee: part 1, part 2, part 3.